-- A. The amount of GEDTF funds awarded to any one applicant for a single project or application submission will not exceed \$500,000. - B. Upon approval of a grant application by RAAC and the CFA, an award letter will be forwarded outlining preliminary terms and conditions.
-Following receipt of the award letter, the grantee will start the process to enter into a grant contract for execution.
-Once the grant contract has been fully executed and all preconditions therein are satisfied, the grantee can proceed with the procurement process (SECTION XI).
-Upon satisfactory completion of the procurement process, the grantee can submit requests for the reimbursement of funds spent, pursuant to the terms of the grant contract. - C. If a grantee is unable to provide the documentation necessary to enter into the grant agreement within 1 year from the signed award acknowledgement letter date, then the grant will be cancelled. - D. The GEDTF grant must be repaid if the grantee or the project relocates outside of Allegheny County within 3 years of its execution of the grant agreement.
+- A. The amount of GEDTF funds awarded to any one applicant for a single project or application submission will not exceed \$500,000. - B. Upon approval of a grant application by RAAC and the CFA, an award letter will be forwarded outlining the preliminary terms and conditions.
+Following receipt of the award letter, the grantee will start the process to enter into a grant. - C. Once the grant contract has been fully executed and all preconditions therein are satisfied, the grantee can proceed with the procurement process (SECTION XI).
+Upon satisfactory completion of the procurement process, the grantee can submit requests for reimbursement of funds spent, pursuant to the terms of the grant contract.

-IX.
+- D. If a grantee is unable to provide the documentation necessary to enter into the grant agreement within 6 months from the signed award acknowledgment date, then the grant will be canceled. - E. The GEDTF grant must be repaid if the grantee or the project relocates outside of Allegheny County within 3 years of its execution of the grant agreement.

+VIII.
 FEES